AudioKit/AudioKit/AudioKit/README.md

 ## macOS/

 This directory contains the "AudioKit for macOS.xcodeproj" which contains all macOS-compatible components from `Common/` as well as Cocoa user interface elements that are only accessible to macOS. `macOS/` contains `Dev.playground/` which gives AudioKit developers temporary access to playgrounds.
-Access to `Dev.playground/` allows AudioKit developers to build playgrounds before adding them to the main AudioKit Playgrounds project.
+Access to `Dev.playground/` allows AudioKit developers to build playgrounds before adding them into the main AudioKit Playgrounds project.

 ## tvOS/